Other Functions

 CORREL

-The CORREL function calculates the Pearson's correlation coefficient (r squared) for a set of X, Y numeric pairs.
+The CORREL function calculates the Pearson's correlation coefficient for a set of X, Y numeric pairs.
 The first parameter is the X parameter, the second parameter is the Y parameter, and the optional third parameter defines the number of values from the current row to consider (going back).
 Values are sorted on X and if any NULL values are found in the regression, then the function returns NULL.

 Aggregate = Yes